-Musical director – Mike was recently MD for the Barbican’s ‘Honest John’s Chop-up’; ‘Tropical Tribute to the Clash’ and ‘Songs in the Key of London’ curated by Chris Difford from Squeeze.
+Musical director – Mike is a regular at The Barbican Centre London in his capacity of Musical Director including shows such as ‘Honest John’s Chop-up’; ‘Tropical Tribute to the Clash’ and ‘Songs in the Key of London’ curated by Chris Difford from Squeeze.
 The Independent described the Honest John show as ‘a thrilling, well-paced evening of music’.

 Bryn Ormrod, head programmer of the Contemporary Music Section at The Barbican on working with Mike –